KyreSPWN/SPWN/README.md

 This repository is for information regarding the Spawn (SPWN) alliance in Star Trek Fleet Command Server 99.

-Please familiarize yourself with [Server and SPWN Rules of Engagement (RoE) and Alliance Status Meanings](https://github.com/KyreSPWN/SPWN/blob/main/RoE.md), and what screenshots are required for [Z-node hits](https://github.com/KyreSPWN/SPWN/blob/main/Z-node%20Screenshots.md).
+Please familiarize yourself with [Server and SPWN Rules of Engagement (RoE) and Alliance Status Meanings](https://github.com/KyreSPWN/SPWN/blob/main/RoE.md), what screenshots are required for [Z-node hits](https://github.com/KyreSPWN/SPWN/blob/main/Z-node%20Screenshots.md), and our rules for [mining in Territory on Mining Mondays and during the rest of the week](https://github.com/KyreSPWN/SPWN/blob/main/TerritoryMining.md).

 We have a discord server, and the link to that is available through the Announcements section of the alliance page in game.
 There are four rooms/collections that are specific to STFC:
 - stfc-resources (a collection of handy information and links)